huggingface/blog/bloom-inference-pytorch.md

 Start to finish: 706.813 secs
 ```

-The highest batch size I was able to run without OOM was 8 in this case.
+The highest batch size we were able to run without OOM was 8 in this case.